 ‘A gift for a gift’ is a modern Heathen maxim.

-call the Plough.
+constellation we call the Plough.
 I made up Urdh’s belt.

 The ram-horned snake is from Celtic mythology.
 It was

 The ancient Egyptians believed that the akhu (the